Optimizely Opal Chat

 2. New Chat – Start a new chat thread.
 You should start a new chat when switching topics to keep Optimizely Opal's responses focused and your chat thread history focused on the topic.

-5. Dock to the side – Dock the Opal Chat as a panel to the side of your browser window.
-The icon updates to pop it out Pop it out icon for expanding the docked Opal Chat panel when docked.
+6. Dock to the side – Dock the Opal Chat as a panel to the side of your browser window.
+The icon updates to Pop it out when docked.

-16. Use skills – Select skills to use.
+12. Use skill – Select skills to use.
 Enter / and select the skill.

-19. Queued messages – Messages sent while Opal is responding display as queued cards below the chat input and send automatically once the current response completes.
+Messages sent while Opal is responding display as queued cards and send automatically when the current response completes.
+See Queue messages while Opal works.

 Chat pills